apple/turicreate/userguide/activity_classifier/export_coreml.md

 #### Creating arrays for aggregating inputs
 The ActivityClassifier model expects to receive an array containing `prediction_window` readings of the sensors' values.
-The app will need to aggregate the sensors' readings into a `MLMultiArray` with dimensions 1 x prediction\_window x  number\_of\_features.
+The app will need to aggregate the sensors' readings into a `MLMultiArray` with dimensions 1 x `prediction_window` x  `number_of_features`.

-In addition - the app needs to save the last `hiddenOut` and `cellOut` outputs, to be fed to the model in the next prediction.
+In addition, the app needs to save the last `hiddenOut` and `cellOut` outputs, to be fed to the model in the next prediction.

 ```swift